Issue Date: August 9, 2010

 Inventors continue to experiment with novelty candles, including those that burn with colored flames.
 These candles are typically made by incorporating metal salts into the candles, but so far the commercial potential of these candles has been limited.
 Nelson says that Yankee Candle had looked into colored-flame candles several years ago, but there were issues with proper burning in the prototypes they examined.

 As for trick candles, the novelty never seems to wear off.
-At birthday parties everywhere, the candles, like their flames, just keep coming back.
+At parties everywhere, the candles, like their flames, just keep coming back.

 - Chemical & Engineering News